romilly/aplers-pi-guide/manuscript/Appendix-A.md

 You'll find details below, with links to more detailed information about each step.

-The first part of the guide below covers intial configuration of the Pi without mouse, screen or keyboard, which is possible but tricky.
+The first part of the guide below covers initial configuration of the Pi without mouse, screen or keyboard, which is possible but tricky.

 The second part covers subsequent configuration, which is what you'll need if you want to use your Pi in a Robot or